Some of the numbers presented in this website may not be the most recent available

 Saudi Arabia tried to annex the country from 1919 after the fall of the Ottomans.
 It took half of its territory.
 The economy declined but this was reversed after oil was discovered in 1938.
 It modernised, becoming an independent Emirate in 1961 whilst embracing western style freedoms and supporting Iraq in the Iran-Iraq War.

 Economic crisis hit the country in the 1980s as the oil price declined.
-Iraq invaded in 1990, occupying the country until 1991 when the west expelled the Iraqi army with military intervention in the First Gulf War.
+Iraq invaded in 1990, occupying the country until 1991 when the west expelled them with military intervention in the First Gulf War.
+Iraq had claimed that Kuwait was stealing oil from a field near the border by slant drilling into the Iraqi Rumaila field.
+When the Iraqi army was expelled by US and other forces they set oil wells on fire and contaminated large areas of land.

 Since then the economy has revived.
 Kuwait is now a rich country backed by its oil reserves and a sovereign wealth fund.